launchbynttdata/common-platform-documentation/platform/development-environments/local/java/windows/README.md

    This command runs `docker-compose up` command to start the application locally.

 5. make docker_compose/stop
-   This command runs `docker-compose up` command to stop the application locally.
+   This command runs `docker-compose down` command to stop the application locally.

 6. make docker/aws_ecr_login
    This commands obtains authentication token to login to CONTAINER_REGISTRY in AWS cloud so that docker image can be pushed to the registry.